 Note: In order to calculate the national and state-level people of color population, I used 2015 U.S. Census data as to match the data collection period of the Mills, Dorn, Hritz study.
 Additionally, my use of people of color is based on analyzing Census data for all respondents who do not identify as ‘Non-Hispanic White.’

 Prison Policy Initiative is looking for a new Policy & Communications Associate!

 Are you interested in joining our dedicated team to produce cutting edge research to expose the broader harm of mass criminalization?
 Do you want to shape innovative advocacy campaigns and spark critical discourse to create a more just society?

-If so, consider our Policy & Communications Associate position.
+If so, consider our Policy & Communications Associate (link no longer available) position.